genular/pandora/README.md

 Organizing | Ask clarifying questions on recently opened issues to move the discussion forward | [Here](https://crowdin.com/project/genular)

 ## Browser Support
-Tested on `Firefox Quantum` 64 or above
+Tested on `Firefox Quantum 64` or above.
+As much as we like other browsers we are focusing here to primary provide support for open source ones.

 <!---
 ## Backers